benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 or provides a personal shipping address through either the Shipping Options or Fulfillment Offerings, validate the address with the Address Validation API.
 See the [Address Validation](/doc/commerce/checkout/use-address.html#address-validation) section of the **Address Tools** guide for more information.

+## Value-Added Services

+The consumer can choose to add optional **value-added services (VAS)** like **gift wrap** or **gift messages** to specific items in a checkout.
+In your app, you can create these VAS instructions using the [Gift Wrap](#gift-wrap) and [Gift Messages](#gift-messages) APIs, respectively.
+These APIs allow you to:

+- Validate that the VAS is approved to be added to the particular item (`skuid`) in a checkout
+- Later successfully submit that checkout with VAS using other Checkout APIs

+### Gift Wrap

+To add a gift wrap VAS instruction to a `skuId` in a checkout, follow these steps:

+1. Execute a request to the [Gift Wrap PUT endpoint](https://developer.niketech.com/docs/projects/Gift%20Wrap?tab=api#add-gift-wrap-as-vas-gift-wrap-operations-put){:target="new-tab"} with a `valueAddedServiceId` (always `cffd7c09-f634-b6ed-339e-081089c2b2b8`),`skuId`, and `country` to create the VAS instruction.

+  The `id` path parameter is a client-generated UUID.

+2. If the API successfully creates the gift wrap VAS instruction for that `skuId`, it returns a 201 response.

+3. (Optional) Get a gift wrap VAS instruction by its ID from the [Gift Wrap GET endpoint](https://developer.niketech.com/docs/projects/Gift%20Wrap?tab=api#add-gift-wrap-as-vas-gift-wrap-operations-get){:target="new-tab"}.

+4. Include the VAS instructions when you submit the checkout.
+   This ensures that all necessary fees and taxes are added to the checkout, and that the VAS instructions can be carried out during order fulfillment.

+### Gift Messages

+To add a gift message VAS instruction to a `skuId` in a checkout, follow these steps:

+1. Execute a request to the [Gift Message PUT endpoint](https://developer.niketech.com/docs/projects/Gift%20Messages?tab=api#add-gift-message-as-vas-gift-message-operations-put){:target="new-tab"}
+   with a `valueAddedServiceId` (always `d6046ee3-ab06-46d0-a38d-e71e7710dcd9`),`skuId`, and the `giftMessage` (string entered by the consumer) to create the VAS instruction.

+   The `id` path parameter is a client-generated UUID.

+   The `country`, `locale`, and `language` are also required in the request body.

+2. If the API successfully creates the gift message VAS instruction for that `skuId`, it returns a 201 response.

+3. (Optional) Get a gift message VAS instruction by its ID from the [Gift Message GET endpoint](https://developer.niketech.com/docs/projects/Gift%20Messages?tab=api#add-gift-message-as-vas-gift-message-operations-get){:target="new-tab"}.

+4. Include the VAS instructions when you submit the checkout.
+   This ensures that all necessary fees and taxes are added to the checkout, and that the VAS instructions can be carried out during order fulfillment.

 ## Checkout Preview